Earth Meets Elegance – Oiwake Kiln Rock-Glazed Sake Cup Set (5 pcs)

 Product Description

 Let every pour echo the rhythm of nature with the Oiwake Kiln Sake Cup Set.
 Designed to resemble chiseled stone and volcanic earth, this five-piece collection reinterprets traditional Japanese porcelain with a contemporary, geometric edge.
 Each cup is handcrafted and glazed in a vibrant color palette—deep blue, matte black, ivory white, ember red, and rustic orange—mirroring the elemental tones of Japan’s natural landscape.
+The unique shapes and textures of these cups create a tactile experience, inviting you to hold and admire them.

 Product Information